cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 So far, there is no standard definition for characteristic of "network digital twin" within the networking industry.
-This document introduces five key elements (i.e., data, models, mapping, interfaces, and logic) to characterize the Network Digital Twin.
+This document introduces five key elements (i.e., data, models, mapping, interfaces, and logic) to characterize the Network Digital Twin and its use.
 These five elements can be integrated into a network management system to analyze, diagnose, emulate, and control the real network.
 To that aim, a real-time and interactive mapping is required between the real network and its virtual twin network.
-Whether a Digital Twin supports all or a subset of the functions above (i.e., analyze, diagnose, emulate, and control) is deployment-specific.
+Whether a Network Digital Twin is used in support all of or a subset of the functions above (i.e., analyze, diagnose, emulate, and control) is use case and deployment-specific.

-Referring to the characteristics of digital twins in other industries and the characteristics of networking itself, the digital twin network should involve at least five key elements: data, mapping, models, interfaces, and logic, as shown in {{kelem}}.
-This provides the information to the application or entity that consumes the information to analyze, diagnose, or control.
+Referring to the characteristics of digital twins in other industries and the characteristics of networking itself, the network digital twin and its use should involve at least five key elements: data, mapping, models, interfaces, and logic, as shown in {{kelem}}.
+This first four elements together provide information to applications or architectural entities that consume it in service of analysis, diagnosis, control, etc.

 ~~~~
 +-------------------------------------------------+